Toda Shinryuken Masamitsu

 During the later part of the Tokugawa period, the government ordered the building of a national military academy (kobusho).
 According to Bujinkan sources, in 1855 Toda was appointed as chief budo instructor by Matsudaira Noriyasu.
 The Bujinkan founder, Masaaki Hatsumi, indicates that Toda Shinryuken Masamitsu taught his skills to Toshitsugu Takamatsu, who later passed them on to him.

-Massaki Hatsumi have noted that the true names in the lineage have been obfuscated by Toshitsugu Takamatsu.
+Masaaki Hatsumi have noted that the true names in the lineage have been obfuscated by Toshitsugu Takamatsu.
 The real historical figure has been skeptically identified as Toda Hisajiro, although to this date no accurate proof identifying his actual existence has been found (戸田久次郎).

 Bujinkan sources indicate that Toda taught the following "five precepts for ninpo" :